Home > Science Death and the Near-Death Experience

 This site uses affiliate links to Amazon.com Books for which IANDS can earn an affiliate commission if you click on those links and make purchases through them.

-1. Introduction to death and NDEs
+1. Introduction to Death and NDEs

 One unanimous aspect involving people who have NDEs is that they know absolutely there is life after death.
 They no longer believe in an afterlife.
 They know there is an afterlife.
-The idea that near-death accounts provide this knowledge has nothing to do with faith.
+The idea that NDE testimonies provide this knowledge has nothing to do with religious faith.
 Faith implies the possibility of doubt.
 Knowledge implies certainty.
 NDEs are based on solid knowledge and facts – not faith.
 If a million astronauts go to Mars and return to Earth saying that there’s Martians living there, it is then that I would know for sure that there’s Martians living on Mars.
 In the same way, millions of people have returned from death saying that there is life after death.
 Can millions of people experiencing the same thing all be wrong?
 Isn’t it easier to believe they are right?
 For this reason, the only rational conclusion is that there is life after death.
-Faith and skepticism then becomes irrational.
+Skepticism then becomes irrational.

-The term “near-death” is a misnomer because the evidence suggests that people actually journey beyond death during near-death experiences.
+The term “near-death” is a misnomer because the evidence suggests that people actually journey beyond death during NDEs.
 Philosophically, to say that such experiences are “near-death” is like saying a woman is “near-pregnant.”
 Either a woman is pregnant or they are not.
 Philosophically, it would seem that a person is either dead or they aren’t.

 The medical definition of “death” has been debated for centuries depending on the culture, social conditions, and the role of the medical profession.
 The newest definition (i.e., “brain death”) may not yet be adequate for encompassing all of death’s meanings.
 There is no consensus within the scientific community concerning when conscious life begins.
 In the same way, there is no consensus within the scientific community concerning when physical life ends.
 Determining the precise time of death is, in fact, medically and scientifically impossible according to cardiologist Dr. Michael Sabom who states, “It used to be thought that the point of death was a single moment in time.
 But it is now thought that death is a process, not a single moment.”